-Within the framework of COCOP, the Data Mining Tool Entity is used in the steel application case for the development of data-driven models.
+Within the framework of COCOP, the Data Mining Tool Entity is used for the development of data-driven models.
 The necessary data is requested from the Data Source Entity via the message bus.
-No data or metadata is transmitted directly to the COCOP solution via the message bus.
-All information collected is used indirectly during modelling in the Model Entity or in the design of the data preprocessing during the data request of the models.
+All information collected is used indirectly during modeling in the Model Entity or in the design of the data preprocessing during the data request of the models.